 Sequential Coordinate-wise Algorithm for the Non-negative Least Squares Problem

-A List representing the sparse matrix with integer components i and j, numeric component x.
-The fourth component, dimnames, is a list of two components that contains the names for every row (component 1) and column (component b Numeric matrix for the set of observed values.
-(See details section below.)
+List representing the sparse matrix with integer components i and j, numeric component x.
+The fourth component, dimnames, is a list of two components that contains the names for every row (component 1) and column (component 2).